Maruthiphani/WAffy-Dashboard/README.md

 ---

-## Solution
+## Solution - **WAffy**

 **WAffy** automates and organizes WhatsApp communication with the following features:
 - **Listens** to incoming messages via the WhatsApp Cloud API.
-- **Classifies** messages by category (e.g., order, complaint) and urgency in real time.
+- **Classifies** messages by category (e.g., order, complaint, inquiry) and urgency in real time.
 - **Logs** messages automatically into Excel or HubSpot CRM.
 - **Generates AI-driven responses** for common queries.
 - **Visualizes** data in a clean, interactive React dashboard.

-WAffy eliminates manual effort, turning WhatsApp chaos into clarity for business owners.
+WAffy turns WhatsApp chaos into clarity with zero manual effort, making life easier for business.

 ---